 - 3.3.1.1 Lands designated River District Commercial may be used for a variety of commercial and non-commercial uses including, but not restricted to the following: - a.
 A wide range of small and medium scale retail stores, financial institutions, food services. - b.
-Hotels, motels, visitor accommodations, restaurants, entertainment, and theatres. - c.
+Hotels, motels, visitor accommodations, restaurants, entertainment, bars, nightclubs and theatres. - c.
 Business, professional, government and medical offices, and clinics. - d.
 Personal services, excluding body rub parlours. - e.
 Business services, digital/print media production, and communications services. - f.
 Service uses, repair stores, and parking. - g.
-Community facilities such as day care centres, schools, libraries, galleries, places of worship, recreation facilities and other institutional uses. - h.
-Other non-commercial uses such as medium or high-density forms of housing, housing combined with commercial uses, senior retirement housing, nursing homes, and group homes. - i.
-Certain light industrial uses accessory to, or in combination with retail or business uses, where they do not detract from the character of the area and are compatible with adjacent uses.
+Community facilities such as day care centres, schools, libraries, galleries, places of worship, recreation facilities, emergency shelters and other institutional uses. - h.
+Other non-commercial uses such as medium or high-density forms of housing, housing combined with commercial uses, or congregate housing. - i.
+Certain light industrial uses accessory to, or in combination with retail or business uses, where they do not detract from the character of the area and are compatible with adjacent uses. - j.
+Drive-through facilities are not permitted in the River District.

-3.3.2 Intensification of Use
+3.3.2 Intensification

-- 3.3.2.1 Increased densities may be permitted on lands designated River District Commercial where: - a.
-The retail and service component of the River District is supported and contributes to a strong and vibrant City Centre. - b.
-Intensification of land use is consistent with the heritage character of the area and compatible in terms of building mass and scale with adjacent development and a pedestrian focused environment is maintained. - c.
-Adequate municipal parking is available and provision is made, where possible, for the consolidation and efficient use of private parking areas. - d.
-Adequate infrastructure and community services are available. - e.
-A high level of urban design is maintained consistent with Design Guidelines established by the City.
+- 3.3.2.1 Increased densities may be permitted in the River District Commercial area, where: - a.
+The retail and service component is supported and contributes to a strong and vibrant River District. - b.
+Intensification of land use is consistent with the heritage character of the area. - c.
+Intensification of land use compatible in terms of building mass and scale with adjacent development and a pedestrian focused environment is maintained. - d.
+Adequate parking is available. - e.
+Adequate infrastructure and community services are available. - f.
+A high level of urban design is maintained consistent with Design Guidelines established by the City. - 3.3.2.2 Intensification of office and residential uses may be appropriate in parts of River District Commercial area.
+Significant retail uses should not extend east of 3rd Avenue East. - 3.3.2.3 Redevelopment for office and higher density residential is encouraged within the River District Commercial area. - 3.3.2.4 Redevelopment of the lands abutting the inner harbour should be subject to development criteria consistent with development criteria for the West Harbour and East Harbour Area and may include mixed commercial and live-work opportunities being residential uses with commercial uses at the ground level and housing above, provided the mass and scale of buildings is controlled to maintain public access and views.